🌿 Design Watering Cans: Care for your plants while decorating your interior 🌿

 Tip: You can also use this mixture to polish the leaves of your Ficus or Monstera with a soft cloth!

-Now you know how to recycle your leftover milk.
-It's simple, free and effective.
+You now know how to recycle your leftover milk.
+It's simple, free, and effective.

-And for your daily watering (with plain water!), equip yourself in style:
+And for your daily watering (with clear water!), equip yourself with style:

 9 comments